brunosimoes/jXSens/README.md

-jXSens
+jXSens - XSens drivers in Java
 ======

-XSens Technologies Drivers natively implemented in Java
+XSens Technologies drivers are implemented natively in Java.
+It includes a small demo implemented in JOGL.